 (i) Paragraph 12 of this Annex is hereby amended by adding the following:

-“Credit Rating” means with respect to a party (or its Credit Support Provider, as the case may be) or entity, on any date of determination, the respective ratings then assigned to such party’s (or its Credit Support Provider's, as the case may be) or entity’s unsecured, senior long-term debtor deposit obligations (not supported by third party credit enhancement) by S&P, Moody’s or the other specified rating agency or agencies.
+“Credit Rating” means with respect to a party (or its Credit Support Provider, as the case may be) or entity, on any date of determination, the respective ratings then assigned to such party’s (or its Credit Support Provider's, as the case may be) or entity’s unsecured, senior long-term debt (not supported by third party credit enhancement) by S&P, Moody’s or the other specified rating agency or agencies.

 “Federal Funds Effective Rate” means, for the relevant determination date the rate opposite the caption “Federal Funds (Effective)” as set forth in the weekly statistical release designated as H.15 (519), or any successor publication, published by the Board of Governors of the Federal Reserve System.